DNA Digest Hack Day

 Fiona Nielsen, Suraj Rai

-DNAdigest is a non-profit organisation, founded for the purpose of solving the problem of accessing genomics data for research purposes, while addressing all of the above concerns.
+DNAdigest is a non-profit organisation, founded for the purpose of solving the problem of accessing genomics data for research purposes with the aim to ultimate aim to benefit people.